madeleinedaly/pure/readme.md

 ## Overview

-Most prompts are cluttered, ugly and slow.
-I wanted something visually pleasing that stayed out of my way.

-### Why?

-- Comes with the perfect prompt character.
-  Author went through the whole Unicode range to find it.
 - Shows Node version when `nvm` is active
 - Shows `git` branch and whether it's dirty (with a `*`).
 - Indicates when you have unpushed/unpulled `git` commits with up/down arrows. *(Check is done asynchronously!)*